nonlinear-vibes/temporal-neural-network/README.md

   Constructs the network with the layer configurations specified by name-value pairs using He initialization and initializes training metrics using the validation set (`testData`).

 - **networkOutput = net.forward(obj, inputSequence)** \
-  Runs forward inference on a raw input sequence (T×C).
+  Runs the forward propagation on a raw input sequence of size (T×C).
 Returns `[numSteps×numClasses]` softmax probabilities.

 - **net.train(obj, trainingData, testData, epochs, batchSize, 'numSegments',S)**
   Trains the network with backpropagation through time (BPTT) using Adam optimizer.
-Data seuences can be segmented into `numSegments` base segments for a total of `4 * numSegments - 3` overlapping training segments.
+Data sequences can be segmented into `numSegments` base segments for a total of `4 * numSegments - 3` overlapping training segments.
 Recurrent unit memory is reset between segments. \
-  Detailed backpropagation calculations for RNN, LSTM and GRU are included here: [Backprop Through Time — calculations](docs/BPTTcalculations.pdf)
+  I couldn't find the detailed backpropagation calculations for RNN, LSTM and GRU anywhere online, so I included them here: [Backprop Through Time — calculations](docs/BPTTcalculations.pdf)

 - **acc = net.evaluate(obj, testData)**\
   Computes classification accuracy on a test dataset.